Find Affordable College Courses

 Master’s Degree 4.8%

-Online Radiation Protection Technician Programs
+Online Radiation Protection/Health Physics Technician Programs

-In 2020-2021, 10 schools offered a radiation protection/health physics technician program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level Colleges Offering Programs Colleges Offering Online Classes